 - SHRM-CP certification: All BC graduates who have taken the exam to date have passed on the first attempt

 - If you are interested in becoming a Certified Public Accountant (CPA), the MSHRM can help you achieve the 150 credit hours required to sit for the CPA exam.

 The Bridgewater College MSHRM program operates on a rolling admissions process.
-Applications open August 15 each year and are reviewed until the cohort is filled.
+Applications open August 1 each year and are reviewed until the cohort is filled.
 It is best to submit your applications early to ensure the best opportunity to be admitted.
-Applications close no later than May 15 during each cycle.
 General institutional admissions requirements can be reviewed at: BC Graduate Admissions

 While you can take up to five years to complete the MSHRM, part-time, there is a plan that can get you finished in one year.
 All courses will be scheduled in ways that working professionals can complete the curriculum.

 HRM 510: Compensation and Benefits (3)

 HRM 530: Employment Law and Labor Relations (3)